 18 months - 3 years: Continue to offer a nap with 5-6 hours of awake time.
 Your child is usually ready to drop the nap altogether between 3-4 years old.
 It’s still important to offer a “quiet time” until they are able to go from morning wakeup to bedtime without major meltdowns.
 It’s also wonderful for parents and caregivers to have some downtime in the middle of the day, too.

-At any age, gentle, consistent sleep cues can really help:
+At any age, gentle, consistent, independent sleep cues can really help:

 1. Swaddle your baby (under 6 months) to keep them cosy and warm and to control their startle reflex.